-barriers-an additional and ongoing process as technology systems evolve.
-Additionally, it is important to uphold HUD data standard measures in performance analysis, as it is best practice to align with the recognized system of record.
+Though such issues compromise statewide data, all stakeholders work diligently to overcome these barriers-an additional and ongoing process as technology systems evolve.
 HPO and both CoCs have agreed on a statewide data sharing agreement, which has, in turn, opened the door to regular statewide performance reporting this year.
 In addition, this agreement provides a platform to promote a common definition for specific data elements common to both systems and invites opportunities for further alignment that would: